Andy Murray: 2017: Injury and hiatus

-2018: Hip surgery, out of top 800, and return to tour
+2018: Hip surgery, return to tour

-Murray withdrew from the Brisbane International and Australian Open due to hip injury.
-In a post on Instagram, Murray explained that rehab was one option for recovery.
-He added that hip surgery was also an option but that the chances of a successful outcome were not as high.
-On 8 January, Murray announced on Instagram he had undergone hip surgery.

 In March, Murray lost his British No. 1 ranking for the first time since 2006, to Kyle Edmund.
-Later that month, Murray said he was making progress after several days of playing at the Mouratoglou Academy in Nice after posting pictures of himself practising against Aidan McHugh, a British junior player, on Instagram.
+Later that month, Murray said he was making progress after several days of playing at the Mouratoglou Tennis Academy in Nice after posting pictures of himself practising against Aidan McHugh, a British junior player, on Instagram.
 He then announced he would play his first ATP tournament since hip surgery at the Rosmalen Grass Court Championships in June, although he later withdrew saying he was not quite ready and wanted to be 100%.
-However, he later announced he would make his return at the Queen's Club Championships.
-He subsequently lost to Nick Kyrgios in the first round in three sets.
+He returned at Queen's and lost to Nick Kyrgios in the first round in three sets.
 He was given a wildcard for the Eastbourne International, where he beat Stan Wawrinka in the first round before losing to Kyle Edmund in the second.
 He withdrew from Wimbledon with a "heavy heart" a day before the tournament, saying it was too soon to play five-set matches.
 As a result of this withdrawal, he dropped to 839th in the ATP rankings, his newest low ranking since he first entered the ATP rankings on 21 July 2003.

-He then entered the Washington Open, where he won his first round match against Mackenzie McDonald in three sets.
-He then faced Kyle Edmund, who had dealt him his last defeat at Eastbourne, overcoming him in three sets.
-His next match, a dramatic three-set victory over Marius Copil in the third round, lasted until just past 3:00 AM local time; Murray wept after the conclusion of the match, overcome with emotion.
+At Washington, a three-set victory over Marius Copil in the third round lasted until just past 3:00 AM local time; Murray wept after the conclusion of the match, overcome with emotion.
 He then withdrew from the tournament and the Canadian Open the following week to continue his recovery and to focus on the Cincinnati Masters for which he was awarded a wildcard.
-He eventually lost in the first round to France's Lucas Pouille in three sets.
+He lost in the first round to Lucas Pouille in three sets.

-Murray made his grand slam return at the US Open where he defeated the Australian James Duckworth in four sets.
+Murray made his grand slam return at the US Open where he beat James Duckworth in four sets.
 However, he was unable to progress further, losing in the second round to Spain's Fernando Verdasco in four sets.

-Murray then withdrew from Great Britain's Davis Cup tie against Uzbekistan in Glasgow to continue his rehabilitation from his injury.